 Get daily exercise

 One way to reset your internal clock is to get regular exercise.
 This also helps you sleep better by promoting melatonin production.
 Thirty minutes of moderate cardio may improve your sleep quality that very same night.
-However, you’ll get the best results if you exercise regularly.
+However, regular exercise and Yoga will yield the best results.
 Aim for a half-hour of moderate aerobic activity a minimum of five times every week.
 Make sure you finish this activity at least 2 hours before your bedtime to reduce overstimulating your body.

 A comfortable bed is the best sleeping environment for a decent night’s rest.
 Old mattresses and pillows can cause aches and pains, making it difficult to urge quality sleep.
 Generally, experts suggest replacing your mattresses every 10 years and pillows every two years.